hindu-comm/mail_stream_indology/2013/11/INDOLOGY_Digest_Vol_/64__Dominik_Wujastyk.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2013-November/038604.html)

 Apologies!
-My remarks were not quite right.​
+My remarks were not quite right.
-​

-It's not the "digest" setting that causes the ​
+It's not the "digest" setting that causes the

-​
-​display problem, but having MIME switched off.
+display problem, but having MIME switched off.
 Turn that setting on, and the Unicode characters will display properly.

 Tweaking your settings is done by clicking the button "unsubscribe or edit